Zihan072/smilesRecognition/README.md

-The predicted images are save in folder *"/model/utils/pred_img"*
+You can find the predicted images in folder *"/model/utils/pred_img"*